computerscienceiscool/auton-survival/README.md

 nested cross-validation style experiments with multiple different survival analysis models.

-The module supports multiple model peroformance evaluation metrics and further eases evaluation by automatically computing the *censoring adjusted* estimates, such as **Time Dependent Concordance Index** and **Brier Score** with **IPCW** adjustment.
+The module supports multiple model performance evaluation metrics and further eases evaluation by automatically computing the *censoring adjusted* estimates, such as **Time Dependent Concordance Index** and **Brier Score** with **IPCW** adjustment.